 In the second part of ‘how to give yourself the winning edge as a recruiter’, we discuss the next steps for defining you success strategy.
 The aim of this series is to give recruiters specific operational techniques that will improve performance.
-If you missed part 1, you can read it now here.

 Tip 4 – Name gathering